Learning to Optimize for Reinforcement Learning: Background

 Proximal policy optimization (PPO)~\citep{schulman2017proximal} and advantage actor-critic (A2C)~\citep{mnih2016asynchronous} are two widely used RL algorithms for continuous control.
 PPO improves training stability by using a clipped surrogate objective to prevent the policy from changing too much at each time step.
 A2C is a variant of actor-critic method~\citep{sutton2011reinforcement}, featured with multiple-actor parallel training and synchronized gradient update.
-In both algorithms, $v_{\pi}$ is approximated with $v$ which is usually parameterized as a neural network.
+In both algorithms, $v_{\pi}$ is approximated by $v$, which is usually parameterized as a neural network.
 In practice, temporal difference (TD) learning is applied to approximate $v_{\pi}$:

 where $\alpha$ is the learning rate, $S_t$ and $S_{t+1}$ are two successive states, and $R_{t+1} + \gamma v(S_{t+1})$ is named the TD target.
 TD targets are usually biased, non-stationary, and noisy due to changing state-values, complex state transitions, and noisy reward signals~\citep{schulman2016high}.
 They usually induce a changing loss landscape that evolves during training.
-As a result, the agent-gradients usually have high bias and variance which can lead to sub-optimal performance or even a failure of convergence.
+As a result, the agent-gradients~\footnote{In this work, we use the term agent-gradients to refer to gradients of all parameters in a learning agent, which may include policy gradient, gradient of value functions, gradient of other hyper-parameters.} usually have high bias and variance~\citep{lan2022model} which can lead to sub-optimal performance or even a failure of convergence.